swissup/swissup.github.io/m2/argento/customization/theme-editor.md

 ![Product add to cart form config](/images/m2/argento/customization/theme-editor/product/config-to-cart-form.png)

 Here you can change "Add to cart form" position at product page.
 You can move form under product image similiar to Argento Stripes design.
-Or move it back to to its normal postion.
+Or move it back to its normal position.

 Values: